srisarya/LMS_Reproducible-R/r_course/introToR_Session2.md

 x <- 10
 y <- 4
 if(x > y){
-  message("The value of x is ",x," is greater than ", y) }
+  message("The value of x is ",x," which is greater than ", y) }
 ```

 ```
-The value of x is 10 is greater than 4
+The value of x is 10 which is greater than 4
 ```
 Here the message is printed because x is greater than y.